-Join Ray Villalobos for an in-depth discussion in this video What is CoffeeScript?, part of Up and Running with CoffeeScript.
+Join Ray Villalobos for an in-depth discussion in this video What is CoffeeScript?, part of Learning CoffeeScript.

 You might even think of the anonymous closure pattern, and the code looks something like this.
 Now, this is just the type of thing that I have to look up all the time or have a macro for.
 Now, look at how much punctuation is in there.
 There are ten parentheses in there, and what are they really doing in terms of expressing your code?
 Well, absolutely nothing.
 Neither are the curly braces or the semi-colons.
 Let's see how we would do this in CoffeeScript.
 In CoffeeScript, we would type in the dollar sign and then use the special notation, which means function.